Family fun: Jamaica's south coast

 Like so much of the island, many of St Elizabeth's location names still showcase its slave trading and settler colonialist history.
 The parish was named for the wife of Sir Thomas Modyford, an English slaveholder who forcibly imported and exploited hundreds of enslaved Africans and indentured English convicts to build his considerable wealth, first in Barbados, then as Governor of Jamaica, a few years after England's colonisation of the island after successfully driving off the previous Spanish colonisers.
 St Elizabeth's hilly northern terrain is home to Accompong, official home of the Maroons of Accompong, descended from the indigenous Taino people and runaways from the enslaved African plantations.
 St Elizabeth's various historical industries have made it a real melting pot of ethnicities - West African, Maroon, Dutch, German, British, Spanish, you name it, you'll find it there.

-Andrew and I travelled a little around Jamaica before having kids (including our top spot in Portland, St Antonio), but St Elizabeth and the surrounding area is where we've based our family trips - and since we've developed a few highlights, it seems selfish to keep them all to ourselves!
+My husband and I travelled a little around Jamaica before having kids (including discovering our top spot in Portland, St Antonio), but St Elizabeth and the surrounding area is where we've based our family trips - since we've developed a few highlights, it seems selfish to keep them all to ourselves!

 1. The Appleton Estate